14/3/18 Renewal Forms sent to Registrants by email in preparation for 1st April annual renewal date.

 This first form is to be completed by all applicants to RAMP no matter which pathway they are applying (via AEP, REP, RPL and RPEL), before any other forms are completed.
+If a practitioner has graduted from and AEP course and provides evidence of this, alongside fulfiling CPD requirements and other documentation as requested.
+The will be eligable for entry to the register at this stage, other wise, applicatns will be required to continue to completing the stage 1 document (RPL).
 If further information and/or forms are required, please ensure you remember to submit this completed document along with the rest of your application.

-This route is for an applicant who does not fulfil the standard application however can provide the following:
+This route is for an applicant who does not fulfil the initial application however can provide the following:

-Certification documents (including transcripts) that show the applicant has completed a variety of courses which together wholly and unequivocally fulfil the education criteria set out in the RAMP document (see section 6, 8 and 9C of the foundation document).
+Certification documents (including transcripts) alongside the completed mapping document that show the applicant has completed suitable professional courses which together wholly and unequivocally fulfil the education criteria set out in the RAMP document (see section 6, 8 and 9C of the foundation document).
 If completion of this course is greater than 18 months prior to application, the CPD requirements (as laid out in section 10C of the foundation document) must also be adhered to.

-This route is for an applicant who does not fulfil standard or RPL application routes but can provide the following:
+This route is for an applicant who does not fulfil initial or RPL application routes but can provide the following: